-In recent writing I’ve been into a hefty debate about the role and rationale for payroll for their leadership (take a read here for article 1 and article 2) and hence time for a fashionable update for the fun of the payroll or systems professional themselves.
+In recent writing, I’ve waded into a hefty debate about the role and rationale for payroll (take a read here for article 1 and article 2) and hence it is time for a fashionable update for the fun of the payroll or HR systems professional themselves.

-Many of us will be familiar with the basics method of making system changes to a payroll, whether this be in the context of introducing a new HRIS, migrating part of the organisation across on harmonisation, acquisition or tidy-up, implementing new schemes or calculations for absence, pensions, holiday/overtime or integrating with other systems.
-Once the build is in place – in a “parallel” environment, we mirror and match a couple of pay periods (commonly 2 or 3) in the old and new system side by side.
-This is of course the parallel run.
+Many of us will be familiar with the basic method of making system changes to a payroll, whether this be in the context of introducing a new HRIS service, migrating part of the organisation across on harmonisation, acquisition or tidy-up, implementing new schemes or calculations for absence, pensions, holiday/overtime, or integrating with other systems.
+Once the build is in place – in a “parallel” environment, we mirror and match a couple of pay periods (commonly two or three) in the old and new system side by side.
+This is, of course, called ‘the parallel run’.

-Look to an exact match (allowing for rounding, but sometimes to the penny), examine and correct variance until good to go.
-Everyone does it like that.
-Do they need to?
+Look to an exact match (allowing for rounding, but sometimes to the penny), examine and correct the variance until you are good to go.
+Everyone does it like that but do they need to?

-I’m hearing a growing voice that perhaps not so.
-But just as this year’s onesie is next year’s comfort blanket I wonder if the best of the project thinking isn’t take a turn against this approach.
+I’m hearing a growing voice that perhaps they don’t.
+But just as this year’s onesie is next year’s comfort blanket, I wonder if the best of the project thinking isn’t taking a turn against this approach.
 One of the best of P3C consultants has argued this for years to me and delivered some sound results in major projects.
-But the voice is getting louder and I’m convinced.
+But the voice is getting louder, and I’m convinced.
 I’ll be supporting an offer to clients that parallel runs are, yes, a bit pre-2017 for sure, and that we are wise at least to look at other options.

-The option comes down to the word testing, testing, testing.
+The option comes down to testing, testing, testing.

 The testing model says we don’t seek to replicate exactly any one or more payroll periods and argues that (a) we can’t and (b) we achieve nothing in so doing.
-There is an instinctive (c) and we’ve a lot to lose.
-You may add a (d) we’ve no clue what on earth else to do.
-In brief, I’ll take each on here:
+There is an instinctive (c) and we have a lot to lose.
+You may add a (D) that we’ve no clue what on earth else to do.
+In brief, I’ll take each on in the words below.

 We can’t create the same…

-How are the 2 or 3 pay periods chosen?
+How are the two or three pay periods chosen?
 Often this is simply a snapshot from the calendar which just so happens to be part of the project working time.
-Of course this could be fairly arbitrary.
-Are all pay scenarios going to occur in those 3 months?
+Of course, this could be fairly arbitrary.
+Are all pay scenarios going to occur in those three months?
 How do you know?
-Are the volumes the same in those 3 months?
+Are the volumes the same in those three months?
 What about occurrences – additional pay elements, scheme changes, reports – that only occur annually?
 What about the things that you know academically could happen but as yet are hypothetical?

 We achieve nothing in so doing…

-Read on and you may conclude that the extra achieved by the parallel run exact match is not necessarily worth the agro of the lots-of-extra resource needed to pile into the intensive parallel period.
+Read on and you may conclude that the extra results achieved by the parallel run’s exact match are not necessarily worth the aggravation of the lots-of-extra resource needed to pile into the intensive parallel period.

 We’ve got a lot to lose….

-There is a lot to lose if a payroll project over-runs, is poorly managed and for sure if it ends up in a reliance upon a poorly configured payroll system.
-There is a lot to lose if impacts of payroll configuration choices are not understood, if a system is not sufficiently robust to accommodate your world, if the end result is confusion, error or project paralysis.
+There is a lot to lose if a payroll project over-runs, is poorly managed and certainly if it ends up in relying upon a poorly configured payroll system.
+There is a lot to lose if the impacts of payroll configuration choices are not understood.
+Such as If a system is not sufficiently robust to accommodate your world if the end result is confusion, error or project paralysis.

 We’ve no clue what else to do

-Accepting that net pay outcomes are to some extent a case of having to wear the uniform, by way of concluding fashion statement, please do be wary of project think that feels terribly pleased on recreating what was there before.
-This in itself is not an argument against the parallel run method, but it is worth a self-check.
+Accepting that net pay outcomes are to some extent a case of having to wear the uniform, by way of a concluding fashion statement, please do be wary of project-think that feels terribly pleased on recreating what was there before.
+This, in itself, is not an argument against the parallel run method, but it is worth a self-check.